AlphaTechnolog/dotfiles-old-old/README.md

   - Subrequirements: pfetch
 - zsh: oh my zsh `~/.zshrc`

-For zsh I use powerlevel 10k, I include the configuration in `~/.p10k.zsh`
+For zsh I use powerlevel 10k, I include the configuration in `~/.p10k.zsh` and the configuration for zsh `~/.zshrc`

 ## Installation

+- The installers only works in an arch-based system because dependencies are installed with pacman and yay
+- The installers only install bash (oh my bash) configuration, but configurations for oh my zsh and zsh and powerlevel10k are included.
+- The installers may copy your old configurations files to `filename.old` if it found it's folders, it don't delete your old configuration folders

-### Auto install script
+### Autoinstall script

 I create an autoinstaller that download the files, copy it on your system folders and install the dependencies

-> This installer only works in an arch-based system because the dependencies installation works with yay and pacman

 To use it, execute this command: